| | |

 The first illustration of a tulip in the Netherlands, dating to 1568.

 Note: I put the name “Golden Age” in quotation marks above because the term is falling out of use.
-The Golden Age was a period of enormous growth and prosperity in Amsterdam.
+The Dutch Golden Age was a period of enormous growth and prosperity in Amsterdam.
 Yet the “golden” part of it was only for the wealthy merchants.
 They made their money from shipping and trading in goods from overseas: slaves, for example, and sugar grown on plantations worked by enslaved people.
-Not really so golden when you look at it that way.
+It wasn’t really so golden when you look at it that way.

 My visit to the Amsterdam Tulip Museum

 I was not particularly excited about visiting the Amsterdam Tulip Museum.
 I’d looked inside before, in passing, and it seemed to me just another shop pretending to be a museum.
 I went ahead, finally, in my effort to complete my series on small museums and other sights to see in Amsterdam, since this seemed like one that people might consider seeing.
 Perhaps I’d be doing a service by warning readers off.
-Spoiler alert: I was wrong.

 Entering the storefront, my suspicions seemed confirmed.
 It looks like a shop, just like the Amsterdam Cheese Museum does.
 It’s filled with all sorts of tulip-related objects: paper goods, figurines, carved tulips, vases, you name it.
 And, of course tulip bulbs.